He knocked again. ‘Come on, Loki. I know you’re in there.’

 Odin thought something like this might happen.
 He stepped outside and looked up at the sky.
 Sure enough, a crow was flying out of Asgard.
 He whistled and called for his two ravens.

 ‘Follow that crow,’ he told them.
 Huginn and Muninn soared into the sky.

 Tyr came over to Odin.
 ‘He has escaped us.
 What should we do now?’

 ‘Nothing,’ Odin said.
 ‘I suspect we will find him soon enough.’
 He glanced up at the three black specs moving through the sky.

 Thor joined them outside.
-He moaned and kicked a pebble.
-‘I was really looking forward to hitting him with my hammer as well.’
+He moaned and kicked a stone.
+‘I was really looking forward to hitting him with my hammer.’

 Odin put his hand on Thor’s shoulder.
 ‘I am sure you will get another opportunity to hit him with your hammer.’

 Huginn and Muninn followed Loki to a small house on a high hilltop.
 It had four windows on either side and a wooden door with a rusty lock.
 A stream ran down the hill.

 Loki flew inside the house through a venting hole on the roof.
 The two ravens didn’t follow him.
 Instead, they flew back to Asgard to report to Odin.